antarctica/bas-base-images/README.md

 ```
 ok: [host] => {
     "msg": {
-        "name": "antarctica/centos7",
-        "name_alt": "antarctica-centos7",
+        "name": "antarctica-centos7",
         "version": "2018-08-10"
     }
 }
 ```

-An example playbook for reporting these facts is available in `usage/ansible/ansible-facts` To use with Docker and Docker Compose:
+An example reporting playbook is available in [usage/ansible/ansible-facts](/usage/ansible/ansible-facts).

-1. copy the `usage/ansible/ansible-facts` directory to a temporary location
-2. `cd usage/ansible/ansible-facts`
-3. set `ansible_host` in `inventory.yml` to the hostname of a VM
-4. check your public key is allowed to access the VM and amend the volume for `/root/.ssh/id_rsa` in `docker-compose.yml`
-5. `docker-compose run ansible`
-6. `ansible-playbook -i inventory.yml -u [username] site.yml`
-7. exit and remove the Ansible container and `ansible-facts` directory

-#### Bootstrap playbook
+##### Ansible bootstrap

-An Ansible playbook is available to secure a newly created VM by restricting the root user and creating individual accounts.
+An Ansible playbook is available in [usage/ansible/ansible-bootstrap](usage/ansible/ansible-bootstrap) to initially secure instances created from these template artefacts.

+It creates a set of individual user accounts, with authorised public keys, and disables the [initial access credentials](#root-user).
+It only needs to be ran once per instance.

 **Note:** This playbook only needs to be ran once per VM, and only for non-cloud providers.